HOT TOPICS

 Urbana’s TIF Plans

-Urbana currently has three TIF districts.
+Urbana currently has two TIF districts.
 Each TIF has its own plan for its redevelopment area.
 Links to the latest TIF plans and a map showing the boundary areas of each of the TIF’s are shown below:

 Central TIF Plan